kodecocodes/english-style-guide/README.md

 _Capitalize and style terms as below._

-Capitalize the _name_ of a GameObject, component, view, button, etc. Lowercase the defining term, e.g., _Inspector view,  Layout button, AwesomeSauce component, Game scene_
+Capitalize the _name_ of a GameObject, component, view, button, etc. Lowercase the defining term.
+_Example:_ _Inspector view,  Layout button, AwesomeSauce component, Game scene_

-Lowercase terms when used in a generic sense, e.g. _Click the same button to do something amazing.
-Move the view off to the side.
-The component is highly illogical.
-Take a look at the scene._
+Lowercase terms when used in a generic sense _examples_
+* Click the same button to do something amazing.
+* Move the view off to the side.
+* The component is highly illogical.
+* Take a look at the scene.

 Animator

 Animation view

-coroutine

 Game view